21 January 2026

 5 Minutes Read

-The Ultimate Guide to the Three Inside Down Candlestick Pattern
+A Guide to the Three Inside Down Candlestick Pattern

 The three inside down candlestick pattern is a bearish reversal formation that typically appears at the peak of an uptrend.
 It is essentially an “upgraded” version of the Bearish Harami.
 While a Harami consists of only two candles and often requires extra confirmation, the three inside down candlestick pattern includes that confirmation as part of its very structure.